lambdaclass/rancher-cluster/README.md

     jetstack/cert-manager
 ```

-And finally, install the stable version of Rancher.
+Now we install the stable version of Rancher.
 You will need to provide the hostname of your load balancer and a valid email for Let's Encrypt.

 ```
 $> helm install rancher-stable/rancher \